 In addition to roads and public trails, the village of Tesuque is connected by historic social trails.
 Such trails were established over time through historic use.
 They have significant community value.
 They facilitate land management, provide access to natural resources, support recreation, reflect village tradition, and connect neighbors to one another.
 Although Tesuque’s social trails have long since been established by historic use, these trails are generally not documented or officially recorded.
 There are concerns that as property ownership changes in Tesuque, access to social trails may be inadvertently and irretrievably lost.To preserve social trails and the values associated with them, the community plan outlines strategies that inform property owners and County development review staff of the location of these historic social as an initial step to protect those trails.

-Official Map

 Goal: Preserve Tesuque’s historic social trails.

-Strategy: The Community with assistance from the County will map social trails in order to produce an "Official Map" that will be adopted as part of the Tesuque Valley Community District.

-Strategy: Santa Fe County Building and Development Services will advise applicants seeking subdivision or development permits in the Tesuque area of potential impacts to social trails based on the official Tesuque social trails map.
-County Development Review will encourage property owners and developers to work with neighbors and the Tesuque Valley Community Association to preserve and enhance social trails and access.

 Strategy: The Tesuque Valley Community Association will work with property owners to record easements for the social trails with the County Clerk so that easements, points of access, and allowable uses are on record for title searches and are disclosed to new property owners.

 Forest Road 415

-Goal: Preserve Tesuque’s historic access to Santa Fe National Forest via Forest Road 415
+Goal: Connect Tesuque to Santa Fe National Forest via Forest Road 415

-Strategy: The Community will work with the County and Santa Fe National Forest to re-establish access via Forest Road 415 from Griego Hill Rd (SF County Road 72 C) to SF National Forest Boundary.